SCOPE OF THIS CHAPTER

 7. Outline of Audit Practice

 Whole case record audits are based on a sample of all cases open within CareFirst on a specific date, usually the 10th of each month.
-The five service areas considered are: Looked after Children (LAC), Child Protection & Planning/Children in Need (CP&P/CIN), Referral and Initial Assessment (RIAT), Children with Disabilities (CWD) and Next Step.
+The five service areas considered are: Looked after Children (LAC), Child Protection & Planning/Children in Need (CP&P/CIN), Children and Families Assessment, Children with Disabilities (CWD) and Next Step.
 Case records for Locality Teams and Fostering and Adoption are stored in other systems and are covered by other audit policies and procedures.

 Each audit follows a pattern prescribed by an audit form and processes embedded within CareFirst.
 Quality Assurance Officers and audit pool members are trained to access and complete the form as they might any other online assessment document.